Gavin Newsom: Criminal justice and cannabis legalization

 In 2014, Newsom was the only statewide politician to endorse California Proposition 47, legislation that recategorized certain nonviolent offenses like drug and property crimes as misdemeanors as opposed to felonies.
 Voters passed the measure on November 4, 2014.
 In July 2015, Newsom released the Blue Ribbon Commission on Marijuana Policy's final report, which he had convened with the American Civil Liberties Union of California in 2013.
-The report's recommendations to regulate marijuana were intended to inform a legalization measure on the November 2016 ballot.
+The report's recommendations to regulate cannabis were intended to inform a legalization measure on the November 2016 ballot.
 Newsom supported the resulting measure, Proposition 64, which legalized cannabis use and cultivation for California state residents who are 21 or older.